Remove "delete issue" link/icon

 We could disallow Managers from deleting issues, too, but then you would have to put in a servicedesk ticket to delete them...

-#4 Updated by Marc Mengel almost 2 years ago
+#4 Updated by Marc Mengel about 2 years ago

 What if we just added some separation between the issue edit/delete buttons and the issue one? one or two horizontal bars or something? would that be enough to resolve the confusion?
 I think I could even sell that patch upstream so we wouldn't have to track it locally...